 of the trace mineral manganese, and a good source of the minerals

 One cup of brown rice has:

 Note: Dogs are individuals, just like us.
-Some dogs do better without grains at all.
+Many dogs do better without grains at all.
 It's always a good idea to do a poop patrol to see what's getting digested.
 (See dog poop health.)
 If you see whole rice in your dogs feces, he is not digesting it so there is no point in feeding it.
 Cooked oats or quinoa are both good grains to try.
 Quinoa being the healthiest of all grains.

 In a nutshell, white rice has no nutrients and has absolutely no place in your dog's diet.